2004 Australian federal election: Jakarta embassy bombing

-The leaders debate and the worm turns in Latham's favour
+Leader's debate

 A debate between John Howard and Mark Latham was televised commercial-free on the Nine Network at 7:30pm on Sunday 12 September.
 In a change from previous election debates, which involved a single moderator, the leaders were questioned by a five-member panel representing each of the major media groups in Australia.
 There was a representative from commercial television (Laurie Oakes), the ABC (Jim Middleton), News Limited (Malcolm Farr), John Fairfax Holdings (Michelle Grattan) and radio (Neil Mitchell).
 After an opening address, Howard and Latham responded to questions posed by the panel and had the opportunity to make a closing statement.
 The Nine Network permitted other television organisations to transmit the feed, but only the ABC chose to.

 The debate was followed (only on the Nine Network) by an analysis of the leaders' performance by the "worm".
 The worm works by analysing the approval or disapproval of a select group of undecided voters to each statement that a leader makes.
 Throughout the debate, according to the worm, Latham performed strongly and Howard performed poorly.
 A final poll of the focus group found that 67% of the focus group believed that Latham won the debate and that 33% of the focus group believed that Howard won.
 Major media outlets generally agreed that Latham had won the debate, although they pointed out that with no further debates scheduled and nearly four weeks of the campaign remaining, Latham's gain in the momentum from the debate was unlikely to be decisive.
 Political commentators noted that the 2001 election debate, between Howard and then opposition leader Kim Beazley, gave the same worm results yet Labor still lost that election.